SEND Information Report

 - A supportive and peaceful place within school available throughout break, lunch and after school.

 - Student support team consisting of Learning Mentors to further support students pastorally.

 - For advice and support on how to request that a student be assessed for SEND, please contact the student’s Learning Mentor in the first instance who will work with you to complete a SEND referral form so that we can correctly assess and identify and SEND issues.

 If your son or daughter is interested in a place at Merstham Park School and has an EHCP, please liaise with Surrey County Council in the first instance: email@example.com

-We trust this information report below, together with our SEND leaflet and policy, provide you with a flavour of our inclusive approach at Merstham Park School.
+We trust this information report below will provide you with a flavour of our inclusive approach at Merstham Park School.

 Where students or parents have concerns, in the first instance they should contact the Learning Mentor.
 The Learning Mentor will inform the Assistant Headteacher.

 Our SEND parent leaflet and SEND Policy outline our SEND support.